Culture, Inclusion, PeopleGo to Search Jobs : Get started/Apply now >

 Our campus recruiting team visits colleges and universities across the globe to secure talent for our internship and associate programs.
 Our military and veteran recruiting team partners with a variety of organizations and attends job fairs to find talented military service members, military spouses and veterans to join our company.
 Additionally, our Diversity Executive Recruiting team actively identifies prospective executives and connects talent to leaders within Bank of America.

-- 51 million consumer and small business relationships with approximately 5,300 retail banking offices and approximately 16,350 ATMs
+- We serve approximately 51 million consumer and small business relationships with approximately 5,200 retail banking offices and approximately 16,200 ATMs and award-winning online banking with 30 million active users and more than 14 million mobile users.

-- Industry-leading support to approximately 3 million small business owners, through a suite of innovative, easy-to-use online products and services.
-We serve clients through operations in more than 40 countries.
+- We serve clients through operations in more than 40 countries.

 Here, you'll work for a company recognized for creating industry-leading technology, products and services.
-Our leaders serve on numerous local and national boards and regularly receive top industry honors, including recognition in US Banker, Forbes, Fortune and others.
+Our leaders serve on numerous local and national boards and regularly receive top industry honors, including recognition in US Banker, Forbes, Working Mother and Diversity Inc. and others.
 You'll have opportunities to achieve your goals.
-Every day, we are focused on delivering on the promise of being a great place for people to work where all employees have the opportunity to achieve personal success and contribute to our company.

 We strive to develop a workforce that reflects the communities where we live and work.
 Encouraging a diverse, inclusive workplace gives us the business advantage of understanding and meeting the needs of diverse customers, clients and communities.
 Globally, approximately 56 percent of our workforce is female.